43 Iconic Historical Places In India To Explore In 2025

 Goa Church is among the famous historical places in India

-Listed as part of the UNESCO World Heritage Site, this part of Goa marks the presence of the Portuguese that can be seen in the architecture of several convents and churches that were built in Goa as part of beginning of Christianity in India.
+Listed as part of the UNESCO World Heritage Site, this part of Goa marks the presence of the Portuguese, which can be seen in the architecture of several convents and churches that were built in Goa as part of the beginning of Christianity in India.
 The churches and convents of Goa are some of the most beautiful historical places of India.

 Interesting Fact: Goa was the capital of Portuguese rule in India and this is part of their heritage.